 The Program Manager and Student Advisor is a full time staff position.
 In addition to assisting the Program Director with the implementation of all aspects of the Big Ideas program, this position serves as the main point of contact to participating student teams.
 Responsibilities of this position include: contest outreach and marketing, managing online application and review processes, facilitating workshops and trainings and executing Big Ideas events, and advising contest participants.
 Typically, the Program Manager dedicates 4-5 hours a week towards advising office hours.
 Additionally, this role is responsible for developing and implementing surveys and developing conclusions to help analyze and improve the effectiveness of Big Ideas, providing continuing mentorship and support to past winners, monitoring the progress of funded projects, and providing connections and recommendations for scaling up Big Ideas projects.
 Over the summer, the Program Manager is responsible for conducting the learning analysis in order to make programmatic adjustments for the following year.

-Network Coordinator and Student Advisor (Graduate Student — 50% Fall/Spring):
+Network Coordinator and Student Advisor (Staff Position — 100%):

 The Network Coordinator and Student Advisor became a full-time staff position in 2018.
 Previously this role had been managed through a 50% Graduate Student Appointment, however as the competition grew, it became necessary to create a full time role.
-The primary responsibilities for this position include recruiting judges and mentors for the Preproposal and Full Proposal Rounds, leading trainings for the judging and mentorship processes, and assisting with the organization of Big Ideas events.
+The primary responsibilities for this position include recruiting judges and mentors for the Pre-proposal and Full Proposal Rounds, leading trainings for the judging and mentorship processes, and assisting with the organization of Big Ideas events.
 In addition, the Network Coordinator also serves as an advisor to applicants and prospective applicants, typically dedicating approximately 4 hours per week towards advising office hours.
 Furthermore they contribute to the development of skill development resource offerings and events for students participating in the competition.

 Graphic Designer (Undergraduate — 25% Fall/Spring):